For 90+ years we have protected properties across the UK from pests

 Innovative and unique treatments that resolve pest problems effectively

 If there is a high volume of wasps in your home or garden there is likely to be a nest nearby.
 A mature nest in summer can contain thousands of wasps.
 It is important to treat a wasp nest early to reduce the threat of a wasp sting, which can be very painful and even cause an allergic reaction.

-You should not attempt to treat a wasp nest if you are sensitive to stings.
-If you disturb a nest, you may provoke the wasps inside to attack and sting you as a form of defence.
+It is advised not to attempt to remove a wasp nest if you have a sensitivity to stings.
+Disturbing a nest will provoke the wasps to attack resulting in stinging as their form of defence.

 At Rentokil, we offer a professional wasp nest treatment service to protect you from harmful stings by eliminating the nest.

 Qualified professionals - All our wasp control technicians are fully trained and equipped with all necessary safety gear to complete the treatment quickly and safely.

 Safe treatments - Our technicians are BPCA certified and follow strict guidelines to ensure you and your family are safe from harm during treatment.

 Nest removal - We can also arrange for the removal of a nest (at a later date; at least 48 hours after treatment to allow for scout wasps to return and be killed) to reduce the risk of a secondary infestation.